AdmiralAsshat/korora_docs/backup/deja_dup/deja_dup.md

-How to Backup with Deja-Dup
+How to Backup with Déjà Dup
 ============================

-Deja-dup is a simple backup program that should be bundled with most versions of Korora.
+Déjà Dup is a simple backup program that should be bundled with most versions of Korora.
 It will allow you to save copies of your important files, applications, or system settings to a secondary location, where they can be restored if something should happen to your primary computer.

-### Installing Deja-Dup
+### Installing Déjà Dup
-Deja-Dup is preinstalled on the following Korora desktops:
+Déjà Dup is preinstalled on the following Korora desktops:
 - GNOME
 - Cinnamon